 The most extensive lounge network of any US credit card in 2026:

 Guest policy: $50 per adult and $30 per child at Centurion Lounges, free for cardholders spending $75,000+ annually.
-Starting July 2026, Centurion guests must be travelling on the same flight as the cardholder.
+From July 2026, Centurion guests must be travelling on the same flight as the cardholder.

 Smaller but growing, with two free guests at Chase's own lounges:

-The Chase Sapphire Lounge expansion has been the most consistent improvement to the CSR's lounge value over the past three years.
-New 2026 openings continue to expand the network, though it remains meaningfully smaller than Centurion.
+The Sapphire Lounge expansion has been the most consistent improvement to the CSR's lounge value over the past three years, though the network remains meaningfully smaller than Centurion.

-For travellers based in or flying through major US hubs where Centurion has presence (JFK, LAX, MIA, DFW, ATL, LAS, SEA, PHX, IAH, CLT, DCA, EWR), Amex Platinum's lounge access is decisively better.
-For travellers based in smaller US cities or those who frequently travel with two guests, CSR's Sapphire Lounge network plus free guests provides meaningful value at growing locations.
-For international travel, both cards rely on Priority Pass, where the networks are largely equivalent.
+For travellers based in or flying through major US hubs where Centurion has a presence (JFK, LAX, MIA, DFW, ATL, LAS, SEA, PHX, IAH, CLT, DCA, EWR), the Amex Platinum's lounge access is decisively better.
+For travellers based in smaller US cities or who frequently travel with two guests, the CSR's Sapphire Lounge network plus free guests provides meaningful value at its growing locations.
+For international travel, both rely on Priority Pass, where the networks are largely equivalent.

 | Spend category | Amex Platinum | Chase Sapphire Reserve |